c-rter/rest_api/README.md

 Use this RESTful API to perform CRUD operations on a database of quotes.

-Interactive Swagger documentation allows you to test API operations live.
+Interactive Swagger documentation allows you to test API requests live.

 ---